Tosca tester

 Here’s the strategy:

 First, try to solve the problem without GitHub Copilot.
-If you’re feeling extremely stuck and frustrated when solving a problem, activate GitHub Copilot and use it to generate ideas on how to solve the problem better.
+If you feel stuck and frustrated when solving a problem, activate GitHub Copilot and use it to generate ideas on how to solve the problem.

 Then delete the code generated by GitHub Copilot, deactivate GitHub Copilot, and try to think of the solution with the new information in your head.
 By mastering this method, you’ll maintain momentum when you’re tempted to quit.
 Instead of giving up, you gain a new perspective, even if you don’t have a mentor or colleague to guide you.